Scottish Investment Bank

 Seed Round in 2024

-Glen Clova Scientific is focused on developing a new generation of active biological drugs that aim to create natural antibodies against harmful targets.
-These innovative drugs are designed to improve the treatment of chronic diseases by minimizing the need for safety monitoring and reducing the frequency of dosing.
-As a result, patients benefit from a more cost-effective treatment approach, while the company also seeks to address healthcare challenges in markets with limited infrastructure.
+Glen Clova Scientific is focused on developing a new generation of active biological drugs that aim to form natural antibodies against harmful targets.
+The company's innovative approach enhances the quality of treatment for chronic diseases by minimizing the need for safety monitoring and reducing the frequency of dosing.
+This not only helps to lower the overall cost of treatment for patients but also expands access to healthcare in markets with limited infrastructure.
+Through its advancements in biologic drug development, Glen Clova Scientific seeks to improve patient outcomes and provide effective therapeutic options.

 EnteroBiotix